• Skip to primary navigation

 Endless Topping Possibilities

 One of the joys of making crinkle cake is how customizable it is.
-While the classic version pairs perfectly with the simple lemon syrup I use in the following recipe, the options for toppings and flavors are nearly endless.
+While the classic version pairs perfectly with the simple lemon syrup I use in my recipe, the options for toppings and flavors are nearly endless.
 Crushed pistachios and powdered sugar are traditional choices, but you can experiment with additions like toasted almonds, shredded coconut, or even a drizzle of chocolate.
 For a fruity twist, consider layering in thin slices of fresh figs or oranges, or topping the finished cake with a dollop of whipped cream and a sprinkle of cardamom.
 Whether you stay true to tradition or get creative, crinkle cake is a dessert that invites you to make it your own.

 How to make ahead and store